-To get lots of engagement from students, share the in-game information above to make sure they know how much fun they’ll have the next time they log in.
+To get more engagement from students, share the in-game information above to make sure they know how much fun they’ll have the next time they log in.

 Tell your students and their parents all about Winterfest so they can get excited about using Prodigy at home.

 They’ll be snow happy to play Prodigy and learn more math!

 "I set challenges for my students during the festivals — usually around how many questions they can answer, reaching different levels of festival currency, meeting for teacher battles, etc. This keeps them engaged in playing and allows them to work through any plans that I assign, which has proven to keep them practicing over the breaks."
 Cassandra Betts Teacher

 2. Check your class Reports